rdkcentral/firebolt-apis/requirements/specifications/lifecycle/presentation.md

  - Any other steps necesary to present content to the user quickly

 The app **MAY** display a loading indicator.

-To invoke an app's `navigateTo` provider API the platform **MUST**:

-> The platform **MUST** dispatch the `Presentation.onRequestNavigateTo`
-> notification to the app, and wait for `appNavigateToTimeout` milliseconds for
-> either a `Presentation.navigateToResult` or `Presentation.navigateToError`
-> call in response.
->
-> Once the platform receives the `navigateToResult` call, then the platform may
-> proceed with the expectation that the app in fact will handle the `intent`
->
-> If the app times out or makes an `navigateToError` call, then the app **MAY**
-> have focus removed or be deactivated, so that the platform can handle the
-> `intent` in some other way

-## 8. Background Audio
-If an app has the `xrn:firebolt:capability:media:background-audio`, then it can keep playing audio/video when the app is in the `none` display state and the audio will be played for the user.

-When an app has this capability, it **MAY** be put into the `none` display state while in the `active` Lifecycle state.

-TODO: do we want background apps to have a gfx surface? that means they'd be in 'offscreen' display and using more memory TODO: we probably want to support both modes here.

 ## 9. Picture-in-Picture Video
 If an app has the `xrn:firebolt:capability:media:picture-in-picture`, then it